The Center provides training in the context of a broad range of research projects that fall into six thematically connected areas:

 Scientists and engineers in our center develop cognitive tests and software that allows researchers to measure subtle changes in cognitive function using assessments obtained on mobile devices.
 Our mobile assessment tools are currently used in clinical trials to evaluate dietary and cognitive training interventions, in longitudinal studies to improve the early identification of Alzheimer’s and related dementia, and track short-term (e.g., hourly) variations in cognitive function associated with psychosocial (e.g., stress) and physiological (e.g., glucose excursions in Type 1 diabetics) states.

 Close relationships play a critical role in healthy aging.
 Research studies conducted within the Center for Healthy Aging are targeted at important issues facing our aging population.
-One current focus is on how changes in health affect the structure and quality of our close relationships (and vice versa) as we age.
-In addition, we study the experiences of family caregiving and care-receiving, particularly within older couples.
+One current focus is on how changes in health affect the structure and quality of our close relationships (and vice versa) throughout adulthood.
+In addition, we study the experiences of family caregiving and care-receiving, couples’ adaptation to stress, and couple-based interventions to enhance individual, couple, and family well-being.
 Our research staff also have a long history of documenting the positive and negative influence of close family members on self-management of chronic illness and engagement in healthy behaviors such as exercise and good sleep practices.

 Our population is not only becoming older, it is becoming more diverse in terms of race, ethnicity, socioeconomic status, and sexual orientation.
 Investigators in our center conduct research to identify psychological, social, and physiological factors that are associated with health, well-being and mortality, and whether these relationships are unique to all minority older adult populations.
 The overarching goal of these research efforts is to provide empirical evidence of potential mechanisms that can be modified to sustain and/or improve the latter end of the life course across our diverse older adult populations.